sysfce2/libretro-dice/README.md

 Settable in "Core Options," see [dipswitches.md](dipswitches.md).

 ## Compiling
 Prebuilt binaries for several platforms are available through RetroArch's "Online Updater -> Core Downloader".
-DICE is marked "experimental," you'll need to set "Online Updater -> Updater Settings -> Show Experimental Cores" first.
+You may need to do "Online Updater -> Update Core Info Files" first.

 For other platforms, use:
 * https://docs.libretro.com/development/retroarch/compilation/linux-and-bsd/#building-libretro-cores